Hubspot CMS Hub vs. Croct: which are the differences between these platforms?

 Segmentation with external data

-When using CMS Hub, the only way to enrich users' profiles is through APIs HTTP (much used in forms) and event tracking.
+When using HubSpot CMS, the only way to enrich users' profiles is through APIs HTTP (much used in forms) and event tracking.
 Processed data is linked to contacts stored in the marketing module (and sometimes shared with the CRM module) to be used in content segmentation and personalization.
 However, it's important to highlight that this is only possible when dealing with users who have registered on the website or provided contact information (in some form), not with anonymous users.

 With Croct, on the other hand, you can import data from website events to enrich both anonymous or identified users' profiles.
 Thus, you can use it not only right after the import but also later on.
 This means that a piece of information can be collected in a given session and used to personalize future sessions even days later.